moneyforward/insdog/src/site/markdown/5-ExamplesAndTutorials/ProgrammingModel.md

 ## Where to define **Scene** methods?
 In a test class, or in access model?

 If a **Scene** method is obviously used only by the test you are about to write, it should be in the test class.
-If it is obviously used in many test classes, it should go to `CaWebAccessModel` class.
+If it is obviously used in many test classes, it should go to `YourAccessModel` class.
 But reality is always somewhere in between.

 For the time being let's take this policy.